Yusuf-Olaniyi/natural-frequency-of-beams/README.md

 3. **Exporting Results**:
    - The calculated mode shapes are saved to an Excel file (`simply_supported_beam_modes.xlsx`) for further analysis.
 You can modify the file name and add export functionality for other beam configurations if needed.

+### Tapered Beam Analysis

+Tapered beams exhibit changes in cross-sectional dimensions along their length, which significantly affects their stiffness, mass distribution, and vibrational characteristics.
+The code incorporates the following key aspects for analyzing tapered beams:

+1. **Geometry and Material Properties**:
+   - The beam dimensions (initial and final breadth and thickness) and material properties (modulus of elasticity and density) are defined to facilitate the analysis.

+2. **Element Formulation**:
+   - The beam is divided into smaller elements and properties such as the area moment of inertia and cross-sectional area are calculated for each element, taking tapering into account.

+3. **Global Stiffness and Mass Matrices**:
+   - Stiffness and mass matrices for each element are computed and assembled into global matrices representing the entire beam.

+4. **Natural Frequency and Mode Shape Calculations**:
+   - Eigenvalue analysis is performed to derive natural frequencies and mode shapes, which are essential for understanding the beam's dynamic behavior.

+5. **Visualization**:
+   - The normalized mode shapes for the tapered beams are plotted, providing a clear representation of their deflection patterns.

 ### Code Example